Alvinna/AAA/content/campaign1.md

 disabled in battle.
 OR Capture by pirates while on a planet.
 Hildebrand will get in standoff with crew, SHOULD end with them asking him about Galatea and brokering a truce to not hurt her
-He tells them about his "sister" and their childhood together
+He tells them about his "sister" and their childhood together How their captain (Russ Stavrilov) tried to hunt down Galatea’s captors but only managed to get the experiment data she later released

 ## Mission 8